fluent/fluent-bit-docs/administration/troubleshooting.md

 ```
 This parameter shows stdout in Json format, however, as mentioned before, parameters can be passed to any plugin.

-Please visit the following link for more information on other output parameters:
+Please visit the following link for more information on other output plugins:
 https://docs.fluentbit.io/manual/pipeline/outputs

 ### Analysis of a single Tap record